 Some good areas are places such as the top brushes, enemies who walk in here can be kited easily, giving you a good opportunity to attack.
 It will also show you if enemies are about to gank you through the lane.

 As usual, ward the tri-brush and the river brush, and as any other places as you can.

 If you’re playing with someone who can jump to wards such as Lee Sin, Katarina, or Jax etc, putting utility wards for them can be helpful to help them travel the map faster or to escape situations. countless times I could have lived by Shunpo'ing to Noxious Traps if one was actually there.

 Try to place as many Noxious Traps as you can before you level up your Noxious Traps, this will save you mana, and still allow you to deal just as much damage.

 This is a good standard start for Teemo.
-Many champions do not really benefit from Boots of Speed in their laning phase, but with buying Boots of Speed, having your Greater Quintessence of Movement Speed and your Move Quick passive will make you so much faster and mobile than the enemy, allowing you to kite and dodge skillshots.
+Many champions do not really benefit from Boots in their laning phase, but with buying Boots, having your Greater Quintessence of Movement Speed and your Move Quick passive will make you so much faster and mobile than the enemy, allowing you to kite and dodge skillshots.